August 14, 2017

-UN Rapporteur David Kaye’s Lecture Organized by Human Rights Now
+UN Rapporteur David Kaye’s Forum Organized by Human Rights Now

 UN Special Rapporteur David Kaye held a lecture organized by an NGO, Human Rights Now on June 2nd 2017.
 Kaye was visiting Japan to attend a panel discussion on Freedom of Press and Challenges that Journalism is Facing at Sophia University on the same day.
 This event was one of the events part of the Sophia University UN Weeks (from May 29th to June 9th).
 Prior to the panel discussion, he held a press conference at Sophia University.